smarie/python-pytest-harvest/docs/index.md

 ## Usage

+If you "just want to see the code", jump to the [complete example](#complete-example).
+Otherwise continue from here.

 ### 0- Prerequisite: how to write session teardown code

 In order to be able to retrieve all the information that we will store, we will have to ask `pytest` to execute our retrieval/synthesis code **at the end of the entire test session**. `pytest` currently provides several ways to do this: